Apu Nahasapeemapetilon: Accusations of racial stereotyping

-In the April 12, 2021 episode of Dax Shepard's podcast Armchair Expert, Azaria apologized for "racism, my participation in racism, or at least in a racist practice or in structural racism, as it relates to showbusiness or...all the above."
-One reaction to Azaria's apology came from actress/writer Mellini Kantayya, who, in a Washington Post opinion piece, wrote that hearing Azaria's concession "and for him to say so not in a carefully crafted PR statement, but in a conversation long after the news cycle had moved on, caught me off guard.
+In the April 12, 2021, episode of Dax Shepard's podcast Armchair Expert, Azaria apologized for "racism, my participation in racism, or at least in a racist practice or in structural racism, as it relates to showbusiness or...all the above."
+One reaction to Azaria's apology came from actress and writer Mellini Kantayya, who, in a Washington Post opinion piece, wrote that hearing Azaria's concession "and for him to say so not in a carefully crafted PR statement, but in a conversation long after the news cycle had moved on, caught me off guard.
 Azaria reached his conclusions after years of learning and reflection.
 He recognized how his work had hurt Indian Americans and wanted to start making amends.
 That's why I cried.
 His apology was cold comfort, given my past, but the validation and acknowledgment still mattered."

+In 2022, comedian Akaash Singh made a comedy stand up special called "Bring Back Apu", where he claims that the character is "not racist", and represented the American Dream.

+In April 2023, Azaria and Kondabolu did a joint interview on the topic with the radio program All Things Considered.

+In April 2025, Azaria revealed more details on his departure from voicing Apu.